brandon-almanza/brandon-almanza/README.md

 # 💫 About Me:
 I am a second-year software engineering student at Centennial College, with experience in C#, Java, SQL, web development (HTML, CSS, JavaScript), and Unix/Linux operating systems.
 I am passionate about learning and exploring the world of coding, as well as building reliable applications.

+## 🧐 What I'm up to
+Currently learning DevOps through LinkedIn Learning and actively searching for a Co-op/Internship position for Winter 2026

 <!-- **brandon-almanza/brandon-almanza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-## 🎓Education
+## 🎓 Education
 - [Centennial College](https://www.centennialcollege.ca/) Software Engineering Technology (Class of 2027)
 - [St. John Henry Newman Catholic High School](https://www.tcdsb.org/o/stjohnhenrynewman) (Class of 2024)